Rhinoplasty – By Dr Jonathan Pontell

 The Rhinoplasty Procedure

-Before undergoing cosmetic nose surgery, patients first meet with our facial plastic surgeon, Jonathan Pontell, at our Media, Pennsylvania office near Delaware and Philadelphia.
+Before undergoing cosmetic nose surgery, patients first meet with our facial plastic surgeon, Jonathan Pontell.
 Rhinoplasty patients should be certain to discuss all their goals for the shape and size of their new nose and ask any questions about the procedure during this initial appointment.
 During this initial appointment, Dr. Pontell will use digital computer imaging to demonstrate how the nose may appear after surgery, so that patients can feel confident that they share the same aesthetic goals with Dr. Pontell.

 During this consultation, Dr. Pontell will also explain some of the risks of rhinoplasty.
 Although the occurrence of complications is rare, patients should fully understand the potential risks of plastic surgery before undergoing any kind of facial cosmetic surgery.
 Some of these risks include nose bleeds, a negative reaction to anesthesia, infection, broken blood vessels on the skin’s surface, scarring, or over- or under-correction.
-To schedule a consultation, contact our Media, Pennsylvania office near Delaware serving the communities on the Philadelphia Main Line.
+To schedule a consultation, contact us today.
 Our rhinoplasty surgeon will sit down with you to discuss all your options, and answer any questions you have.